Capacity Assessments for Youths

 What does an Assessment Measure?

-At different life stages, challenges can arise that impact decision-making capacity.
-For youths, these may stem from developmental, educational, or mental health factors.
-For seniors, issues often emerge due to cognitive decline, dementia, or complex health conditions.
-Our role is to assess these situations compassionately and objectively.
+At different stages of development, challenges can arise that impact a young person’s decision-making capacity.
+For youths, these challenges may stem from developmental differences, learning needs, emotional regulation, or mental health factors.
+Our role is to assess these situations with compassion and objectivity, ensuring each young person receives the appropriate support while respecting their growing independence.

 Communication Skills